-In recent years, many states have legalized the recreational and/or medicinal use of marijuana and other cannabis products.
-In fact, the National Conference of State Legislatures (NCSL) reports that recreational marijuana use is now permitted in eleven states—with medical use being permitted in nearly two dozen more U.S. jurisdictions.
+In recent years, many states have legalized the recreational use and/or medicinal use of marijuana and other cannabis products.
+In fact, the National Conference of State Legislatures (NCSL) reports that recreational marijuana legalization has been approved in eleven states—with medical marijuana use being permitted in nearly two dozen more U.S. jurisdictions.

 “Right now, banks are in a difficult position,” says Whitt Steineker, of Bradley Arant Boult Cummings in Birmingham.
 “It is likely to be a violation of the money laundering statutes for a financial institution in the United States to accept the proceeds of the growth or sale of marijuana.
 If we were talking about hemp, for example, then, under certain circumstances, it would not be unlawful … and wouldn’t implicate money laundering issues.”

-Banking in the Marijuana Industry is Complicated—Many Banks Avoid It Altogether
+Cannabis Banking is Complicated—Many Banks Avoid It Altogether

-Due to the fact that marijuana is still banned under federal law, banking in the marijuana industry is highly complicated.
-Banks that work with cannabis businesses must be sure to comply with federal regulations, including the Bank Secrecy Act and anti-money laundering regulations.
-However, it is not always easy to know how to do so.
+Due to the fact that marijuana is still banned by the federal government, banking in the cannabis industry is highly complicated.
+Banks that work with marijuana-related businesses must be sure to comply with federal regulations, including the Bank Secrecy Act and anti-money laundering regulations.
+However, it is not always easy to know how to do so in the banking system.
 Indeed, the current position of the America Bankers Association is that any funds that can be traced back to marijuana businesses—even in states where those businesses are legally permitted at the local level— could be considered money laundering.
 As such, a bank could be exposed to substantial financial or legal risk.

-In other words, marijuana and banking currently sits in a fuzzy, gray area.
+In other words, marijuana and banking services currently sits in a fuzzy, gray area.
 Many banks simply opt-out of offering services to cannabis businesses.
 That being said, there are plenty of exceptions—the most recent data published by the Treasury Department’s Financial Crimes Enforcement Network (FinCEN) showed that 375 banks and 111 credit unions allow marijuana industry accounts.
-Still, this means that less than 10 percent of U.S. banks offer services to cannabis-related companies.
+Still, this means that less than 10 percent of U.S. banks offer services to legal cannabis businesses.